jmacapagal90/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+   1) First see what error I am getting when I submit by viewing:
+    Console Log
+    Network
+    Rails Server Logs
+    Saw error saying uninitialized constant for "toys" in ToysController.
+Saw that there was a typo for Toys.create and corrected to Toy.create

 - Update the number of likes for a toy

   - How I debugged:
+  Reviewed Console, Network, and Server logs
+  Saw I was getting a JS syntax error on JSOn response which meant JS was failing to get response back Saw that update method was not return json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Hit the delete button, reviewed console, network, and server log saw in server log i was getting a routing error saw in routes that :destroy was not called in resources